 What is the Law Regarding Employment in Newark?

 Employment law in Newark governs relationships between employer and employees, and independent contractors.
 Such laws regulate employment matters like hiring, wage levels, and termination policies.
-Employers and their employees alike should be knowledgeable of Newark employment laws.
+Employers and their employees alike should be aware of Newark employment laws.

 "At-Will" vs. Contract Employment Terms